LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAnalytics/transcripts.md

 <img style="width:800px" src="img/ConvoBuilder/ba_transcripts_macs.png">

-MACS allows for a focused review of transcripts, saving you time.
-For more on this, see [here](bot-analytics-macs.html).
+To learn more about MACS, see [here](bot-analytics-macs.html).

 ### Transcript review via the Transcripts view
 You can use the **Transcripts** view to access all the transcripts for the specified date range.
+This view allows you to download transcripts.

 **To access a bot’s transcripts via the Transcripts view**